mlcm-25/mlcm-25.github.io/index.md

 ## [Registration](/registration)

 This is a 4-day in-person non-profit event primairly sponsored by CNLS and LANL.
-We collects small registration fee, to cover organizational expenses.
+We collect a small registration fee to cover organizational expenses.
 Registration fee for students/postdocs/LANL emploeyes is $200.
 For all other participants (academia, industria, government), the registration fee is $350.
 Please, use the [insert cvent](/registration) to register.